S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 ---
 title: CSS from Good to Ugly to Good again
 date: 2020-03-20
-headerImage: ../../assets/headers/forest-grave.png
+headerImage: ../../assets/headers/wild-grasses.png
 ---

-This talk expresses an **opinion** and some (potentially biased) observations on how to use CSS-the-good-bits in harmony with CSS-in-JS for a pain-free and flexible styling solution.
+This is an **opinion** and some (biased) observations that suggest a way to use _CSS-the-good-bits_ in blissful harmony with CSS-in-JS for a reasonable and flexible styling solution.

-This is part one (mostly the thesis except for the end), [part 2 is some practical bits and how they extend the re-use of components](/TriangleOfForces-part2.md)
+This is part one (mostly the thesis except for the end), [part 2 is some practical bits and how these ideas enhance the re-use of components](/TriangleOfForces-part2.md)

-I am using a "mental model" as a framework to make these observations, but I can't cover all possible permutations and considerations.
+I am using a "mental model" as the basis of these observations, at its most essential, it is recognizing boundaries and recognizing the consequent consequences of crossing them.
+I can't cover all possible permutations and considerations the model implies.
 This means that there will be choices made to illustrate my point... and it is here that bias will probably creep in.
-Nevertheless, the hope is that, by the end of the articles, you will be armed with the same mental model and can make your own choices!
-Also, the paradigm itself is of my own devising, so it might itself overlook whole orders of consideration... in the end this is just a conversation that I hope will enliven thought.
+Nevertheless, the hope is that by explaining the model you will be armed with the same paradigms and can make your own choices!
+Also, the mental model itself is of my own devising, so it might itself overlook whole orders of consideration... in the end this is just a bunch of observations and suggestions.

-At its most essential, the mental model I have made emphasizes recognizing boundaries and the consequent consequences of crossing those boundaries.
+## The mental model

+The mental model is constructed of 4 general observations from which I've extrapolated some meanings.

-1. The simple observation is that we always pay some cost when we cross a boundary.
-For example, even if we are crossing between 2 identical fields, we either have to climb a fence (there is a cost in exertion and speed), or if someone has put a gate in the fence, the cost to us is less (we still are slowed and cannot choose where to cross) but the bulk of the cost is abstracted by the fence builder (a gate is more complex and costs more).
+1. **The first and most important is the simple observation that we always pay some cost when we cross a boundary**.
+For example, even if we are crossing between 2 identical fields, we either have to climb a fence (there is a cost in exertion and speed), or if someone has put a gate in the fence, the cost to us is less (though we **are** slowed and cannot choose where to cross) but the bulk of the cost is abstracted by the fence builder (a gate is more complex and costs more).
 In reality boundary changes are seldom between like and like but from one kind of environment to a another; land to sea, earth to space, CSS to JS...
-2. The second observation is that some boundaries cost more to cross than others.
+2. **The second observation is that some boundaries cost more to cross than others**.
-3. The third is that some boundaries are crossed because we need to - due to central values or requirements - and some because we never really considered it.
-For example, most of the decisions I make on a day to day basis are based around working with relatively large code bases and multiple teams working together with a wide range of experience.
-It may not be immediately obvious, but these are boundaries too, and these boundaries need to be as low as possible.
+3. **The third is that some boundaries are crossed or avoided for good reasons** and some because... reasons.
+For example, most of the decisions I make on a day to day basis are due to working with relatively large code bases and multiple teams working together with a wide range of experience.
+It may not be immediately obvious, but these are boundaries, and these boundaries need to be as low as possible.
 So I can't just make arbitrary decisions that raise them.
-4. The final observation is that some boundaries are good!
+4. **The final observation is that some boundaries are good**!
+Too many boundaries are invariably bad.

 ## Context

 Most of this article is examining historical and modern attempts to "tame" CSS using this boundary mental model.
 First we'll outline what is good about CSS, what is hard about CSS.

 ## Guess what?
-I really like CSS :astonished:
+I really like CSS 😲

 I really do.
 It has so many good points.